evgenyneu/docker-rails-fig-sample/README.md

 ### 4. Create production environment

-Finally, run `fig up` on your production host.
+Finally, run `fig up` on your production host to create production environment and launch the app.

 ## Scripts